 Under Batcheller, the Bulldog offense took off and was ranked 17th in the nation at the conclusion of the 2014 season, averaging 13 goals per game.
 Bryant led the NEC in points, scoring margin, scoring offense and winning percentage - a statistic in which the Black and Gold finished 10th nationally in 2014 (.789).

 The breakout campaign came in just the program's second season of Division I eligibility and just a year after Batcheller guided her Bulldogs all the way to the NEC Championship Game in her first season as a head coach in 2013.
 After three seasons, she boasts a career record of 39-17 (.696) with a 19-4 mark in NEC play entering the 2016 campaign.

-DePetris joins the Bulldogs after spending the last three seasons on the staff of nearby Brown University and has been in the Division I collegiate coaching ranks since graduating from Syracuse in 2007.
+Batcheller joined the Bulldogs in June 2012 after spending the previous three seasons on the staff at nearby Brown University and has been in the Division I collegiate coaching ranks since graduating from Syracuse in 2007.

 As the first assistant under Keely McDonald at Brown, Batcheller was involved in all aspects of the program, serving as attack coordinator in her last two seasons, where she developed a Bears' offense that ranked third in the Ivy League in points per game in 2012.
 In her time at Brown, she also served as the recruiting and travel coordinator, played a major role in practice and game preparation and opponent scouting, and acted as the team's academic supervisor.

 In addition to her coaching duties at Brown, in 2009, Batcheller founded the New England United Club Lacrosse program, which has grown to include 120 players, grades 5-11.
 She continues to serve as program director, where she oversees 10 coaches and an administrative assistant.